gwdistsys18/dist-sys-practice/README.md

 and CI workloads, replacing containers that fail, if desired.
 Horizontal scaling: Scale your application up and down with a simple command,
 with a UI, or automatically based on CPU usage.

+-Lab: Install Docker on a cluster of EC2 VMs and use Kubernetes to orchestrate them(70min)
+know how to use AWS and EC2, how to create an Amazon EC2 Linux Instance.
+create a instance: From the console dashboard, choose Launch Instance.
+Choose an Amazon Machine Image (AMI) page displays a list of basic configurations,
+called Amazon Machine Images (AMIs), that serve as templates for your instance.
+Select an HVM version of Amazon Linux 2.
+Notice that these AMIs are marked "Free tier eligible."
+On the Choose an Instance Type page, you can select the hardware configuration of your instance.
+Select the t2.micro type, which is selected by default.
+Notice that this instance type is eligible for the free tier.
+Choose Review and Launch to let the wizard complete the other configuration settings for you.
+On the Review Instance Launch page, under Security Groups, you'll see that the wizard created
+and selected a security group for you.
+You can use this security group,
+or alternatively you can select the security group that you created when getting set up using the following steps:
+Choose Edit security groups.
+On the Configure Security Group page, ensure that Select an existing security group is selected.
+Select your security group from the list of existing security groups, and then choose Review and Launch.
+On the Review Instance Launch page, choose Launch.
+When prompted for a key pair, select Choose an existing key pair, then select the key pair that you created when getting set up.
+Alternatively, you can create a new key pair.
+Select Create a new key pair,
+enter a name for the key pair, and then choose Download Key Pair.
+This is the only chance for you to save the private key file, so be sure to download it.
+Save the private key file in a safe place.
+You'll need to provide the name of your key pair
+when you launch an instance and the corresponding private key each time you connect to the instance.
+A confirmation page lets you know that your instance is launching.
+Choose View Instances to close the confirmation page and return to the console.
+On the Instances screen, you can view the status of the launch.
+It can take a few minutes for the instance to be ready so that you can connect to it.
+Check that your instance has passed its status checks; you can view this information in the Status Checks column.
+how to connect to your Linux instance using a web browser:
+You must have Java installed and enabled in the browser.
+From the Amazon EC2 console, choose Instances in the navigation pane.
+Select the instance, and then choose Connect.
+Choose A Java SSH client directly from my browser (Java required).
+Amazon EC2 automatically detects the public DNS name of your instance and populates Public DNS for you.
+It also detects the key pair that you specified when you launched the instance.
+Complete the following, and then choose Launch SSH Client.
+In User name, enter ec2-user.
+In Private key path, enter the fully qualified path to your private key (.pem) file, including the key pair name.
+(Optional) Choose Store in browser cache to store the location of the private key in your browser cache.
+This enables Amazon EC2 to detect the location of the private key in subsequent browser sessions.
+If necessary, choose Yes to trust the certificate, and choose Run to run the MindTerm client.
+If this is your first time running MindTerm, a series of dialog boxes asks you to accept the license agreement,
+confirm setup for your home directory, and confirm setup of the known hosts directory.
+Confirm these settings.
+A dialog prompts you to add the host to your set of known hosts.
+If you do not want to store the host key information on your local computer, choose No.
+A window opens and you are connected to your instance.
+how to terminate your instance:
+In the navigation pane, choose Instances.
+In the list of instances, select the instance.
+Choose Actions, Instance State, Terminate.
+Choose Yes, Terminate when prompted for confirmation.
+Amazon EC2 shuts down and terminates your instance.
+After your instance is terminated,
+it remains visible on the console for a short while, and then the entry is deleted.

+-Lab: AWS Tutorial: Break a Monolith Application into Microservices(https://aws.amazon.com/getting-started/projects/break-monolith-app-microservices-ecs-docker-ec2/module-two/)
+Amazon Elastic Container Service (Amazon ECS) is a highly scalable,
+high performance container management service that supports Docker containers
+and allows you to easily run applications on a managed cluster of Amazon EC2 instances.
+With simple API calls, you can launch and stop Docker-enabled applications, query the complete state of your cluster,
+and access many familiar features like security groups, Elastic Load Balancing, EBS volumes, and IAM roles.
+You can use Amazon ECS to schedule the placement of containers across your cluster based on your resource needs
+and availability requirements.
+You can also integrate your own scheduler or third-party schedulers
+to meet business or application specific requirements.
+There is no additional charge for Amazon Elastic Container Service.
+You pay for the AWS resources
+(e.g. EC2 instances or EBS volumes) you create to store and run your application.
+The task definition tells Amazon ECS how to deploy your application containers across the cluster.
+The Application Load Balancer (ALB) lets your service accept incoming traffic.
+The ALB automatically routes traffic to container instances running on your cluster using them as a target group.
+Check your VPC Name: If this is not your first time using this AWS account, you may have multiple VPCs.
+It is important to configure your Target Group with the correct VPC.
+The listener checks for incoming connection requests to your ALB.
+Why Microservices:
+Isolation of Crashes: Even the best engineering organizations can and do have fatal crashes in production.
+In addition to following all the standard best practices for handling crashes gracefully,
+one approach that can limit the impact of such crashes is building microservices.
+Good microservice architecture means that if one micro piece of your service is crashing,
+then only that part of your service will go down.
+The rest of your service can continue to work properly.
+Isolation for Security: In a monolithic application if one feature of the application has a security breach,
+for example a vulnerability that allows remote code execution,
+then you must assume that an attacker could have gained access to every other feature of the system as well.
+This can be dangerous if, for example, your avatar upload feature has a security issue
+which ends up compromising your database with user passwords.
+Separating features into
+microservices using Amazon ECS allows you to secure access to AWS resources by giving each service its own IAM role.
+When microservice best practices are followed, the result is that if an attacker compromises one service,
+they only gain access to the resources of that service, and cannot horizontally access
+other resources from other services without breaking into those services as well.
+Independent Scaling: When features are broken out into microservices,
+then the amount of infrastructure and number of instances used by each microservice class can be scaled up
+and down independently.
+This makes it easier to measure the cost of particular feature, identify features
+that may need to be optimized first, as well as keep performance reliable for other features
+if one particular feature is going out of control on its resource needs.
+Development Velocity: Microservices lower the risks in development,
+which can enable a team to build faster.
+In a monolith, adding a new feature can potentially impact
+every other feature that the monolith contains.
+Developers must carefully consider the impact of any code they add,
+and ensure that they do not break anything.
+On the other hand, a proper microservice architecture
+has new code for a new feature going into a new service.
+Developers can be confident that any code
+they write will actually not be able to impact the existing code at all unless they explicitly
+write a connection between two microservices.

 ## Big Data and Machine Learning
 > Include notes here about each of the links